apache/shardingsphere/docs/document/content/reference/distsql/syntax/rql/show-resource.en.md

 2 rows in set (0.26 sec)
 ```

-- Query resources for the current `schemaName`
+- Query resources for the current schema
 ```sql
 SHOW SCHEMA RESOURCES;
 ```